ExtremeTK2/ETK-2.0-Knowledge-Base/README.md

 ### 2.4.3 Cleric Build Purposes
 Cleric is very cookie‑cutter, so here are the main builds:

-1. **Healer build** — Primarily Int/Wis/Con, some Dex.
-   Heals, buffs, utility.
+1. **Tank Build** — Focuses on Con
+   High vita build made to take high damage.

-2. **DPS build** — Primarily Str/Wis/Con, Some Dex/Int.
+2. **DPS build** — Focuses on Str/Dex.
    Used for soloing or groups lacking DPS.
-   Imbue, Consecrate, Holy Flame.

-3. **PvP build** — Healer but more Con/Wis.
+3. **Healer build** — Focuses on Int/Wis.
-   Heals, buffs, utility, Holy Inferno/Holy Fire, Dispel.<br>
-   Also focuses on extra HP (more Con).
+   Heals, buffs, group heal, heal over time.<br>

 ---
 ## 2.5 Monk
 Monks use gloves to fight with their fists.
-They function primarily as support and healers, offering group benefits unmatched by any other class.
+They function primarily as tank, healer, or dps.

 * **Role:** Exceptional support with strong healing and powerful group utility.
-* **Solo Performance:** Healing is sufficient for most content, but damage output is currently the 4th weakest overall.
+* **Solo Performance:** Depends on build.
+Healing is highly efficient for most content, but damage output is currently the 4th weakest overall.
 * **Maintenance:** Low upkeep and simple rotations, with most value coming from buffs and support tools.
 * **Scaling:** Benefits from Wis, supportive gear, and utility‑focused stat choices.
 * **Notes:** Fire (DPS) builds fall off quickly; outside early levels, consider them non‑viable for now.